wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 the proverbial _tell us about your background_ question because not all of us had read his resume or prepared for the interview.
 The candidate started to share his experience and soon enough we were asking him questions.
-Smelling fear, we started to circle around this guy like a pack of blood thirsty sharks, asking him questions that soon because apparent were above his skill level.
+Smelling fear, we started to circle around this guy like a pack of blood thirsty sharks, asking him questions that soon became apparent were above his skill level.
 It got hotter and hotter in the room and then the poor candidate started to sweat profusely from the heat and the pressure of the situation.